Nadkharki: Infrastructure

 Nadkharki has an area of 2.12 km2.
 It is 40 km from the district headquarters Dhanbad.
 There is a railway station at Khanudih 2 km away.
 Buses are available at Baghmara.
 It has 2 km roads and open drains.
 The two major sources of protected water supply are tap water from treated sources and hand pumps.
 There are 830 domestic electric connections and 4 road lighting points.
 Amongst the medical facilities it has 1 medicine shop.
 Amongst the educational facilities, it has 1 primary school and 1 middle school.
 Secondary school, senior secondary school and general degree college are available at Baghmara.
 It has 1 auditorium/ community hall.

 BCCL has organised for pumping of water from intake well near dam on Jamunia River.
 There is a water treatment plant of 3.5 million gallons per day capacity.
 Drinking water from JWTP is supplied to Matigarha Colony, Bhimkanali, Nudkhurkee and Nehru Nagar (Harina Colony) of Block-II Area.
 At Dugdha T/S water is drawn from boreholes to ground water tank.
 From ground tank water is pumped to over head tank and the water is supplied to the colony from overhead tanks.
 For D.G Colony & Benedih Colony water is being supplied through boreholes.

 Economy

 The Block II Area of BCCL covers Nudkhurkee OCP, Benedih OCP and Jamunia OCP for coking coal and Block-II Project for non-coking coal.
-Madhuban coal washery is also under the adminstrtive control of Block II Area.
+Madhuban coal washery is also under the administrative control of Block II Area.
 The administrative office of Block II Area is located near Dumra.